 Recycled materials, like our recycled polyester, divert trash from landfills and help give our waste a new life.
 Recycled polyester garments have all the benefits of using virgin polyester (durability, ease of care, and design benefits), without using new resources that have harmful effects on our planet.
 Recycled polyester not only contributes to the reduction of petroleum extraction, but it also consumes less energy than the regular method and allows for a much longer life cycle of the garment.

-Better Cotton Initiatives cotton has all the same benefits as regular cotton, like – comfort and breathability, while promoting and encouraging sustainable practices.
+Better Cotton Initiatives cotton has all the same benefits as regular cottons, like – comfort and breathability, while promoting and encouraging sustainable practices.
 BCI cotton farmers focus on minimizing the use of harmful pesticides and lowering their water consumption.

 Pima cotton is grown and hand harvested in Peru.
-By hand harvesting the cotton, it keeps its naturally soft hand feel, unlike industrial harvested cotton.
+By hand-harvesting the cotton, it keeps its naturally soft hand feel, unlike industrial harvested cotton.
 Pima cotton is an extremely soft and durable fabric.
 Due to its long staples, it has a 50% longer lifespan than regular cotton.
 Pima cotton is highly pill resistant, so it stays looking new season after season.